Trans Mountain Expansion Workers - TMX

 In 2019 the TMX was approved a second time by both the NEB and federal government and has since started construction.
 However, a coalition of environmental groups and a dwindling number of First Nations have refreshed their challenges to the TMX in court.

-Right now, the project’s future hangs in the balance pending court decisions.
-Proponents to the project have said that global investor confidence in Canada is on the line with the TMX which has now become the symbol of Canada's inability to get major energy infrastructure built as a result of court challenges and bungled regulatory delays over the past decade.
+Proponents to the project have said that global investor confidence in Canada is on the line with TMX which has now become a major symbol of Canada's inability to get major energy infrastructure built as a result of court challenges and bungled regulatory delays.

 Keystone XL (KXL)